How CAIS™ is examined.

 05 · Fairness review before every administration

-Each tier measures a distinct zone of professional competency.
+Each credential in the CAIS™ pathway measures a distinct zone of professional competency.
 Each has its own blueprint, its own cut score, its own security regime.
+Specialty credentials (CAIS-Sec™, CAIS-Gov™) are examined by request under the same regime.

 |---|---|---|---|---|---|

-Weights are derived from the CAIS Practice Analysis.
-They are not marketing choices; they are the statistical centre of gravity of each tier's observed job tasks.
+Weights are derived from the CAIS™ Practice Analysis.
+They are not marketing choices; they are the statistical centre of gravity of each credential’s observed job tasks.

 | CBK Domain | Domain code | Weight | Items (~) |